Devolutions/doc/docs/en/kb/devolutions-web-login/how-to-articles/dwl-troubleshooting-connection-logs.md

 eleventyComputed:
   title: '{{ en.DWL }} troubleshooting connection logs'
 ---
-When an issue occurs with {{ en.DWL }}, the support personnel may ask you to provide them logs in order to provide more information to our engineering department, please follow these steps:
+When an issue occurs with the {{ en.DWL }}, the support personnel may ask you to provide them logs in order to provide more information to our engineering department, please follow these steps:

-1. In your browser, right-click on the {{ en.DWL }} extension icon.
+1. In your browser, right-click on the {{ en.DWL }} icon.
 1. Click on ***Manage Extension***.
 1. Toggle on the ***Developer mode***.
 ![!!KB4786](https://webdevolutions.azureedge.net/docs/en/kb/KB4786.png)